kedwards71/To-Do-List/README.md

 ## Future Improvements
 - Chatrooms
     - Friends can chat realtime between each other
-    - Collaborative tasks needs commeting implemented
+        - Right now web sockets have not been implemented
 - Suggestions
     - There could be a global section where users can search by category and the tasks can be displayed by most commented